West Side CSO Tunnel

 The project is a part of the Willamette River combined sewer overflow expansion program.
 Construction occurred from November 2002 to September 2006, and the project became fully operational in December 2006.

 A 20-year series of related CSO projects, including the West Side Big Pipe, culminated in late 2011 with completion of the East Side Big Pipe.
 The combined projects reduced the city's sewer overflows into the Willamette River by 94 percent and into the Columbia Slough by more than 99 percent.
-The total cost of the projects, about $1.4 billion, is being financed over time through additions to the Portland sewer rates.
+The total cost of the projects, about $1.4 billion, was financed over time through additions to the Portland sewer rates.
 Almost no financial support for the projects came from state or Federal governments.